skellis46/slipbox/improvisation and the threshold of the self.md

 Nevertheless, the experience of a transition between different types of awareness in the dancing remains important.
 What I have called _deep sensory dancing_ is phenomenologically different from _being danced_.
 There must be some kind of threshold or transition which separates experiences of movement improvisation that are different in kind, even if that transition is momentary or more akin to a jump cut.
 As Katye and I worked, the dance oscillated between these two experiences or layers of dancing, and the difference was marked by, at the very least, a diminished sense of an _I_ responsible for that dancing.
 Such a difference is what I described at the beginning of this chapter as the qualitative and felt difference between dancing and being danced.

 Before considering alternative explanations for these experiences, I summarise twelve key phenomena that emerged while Katye and I practised together.
-These provide the main experiential and discursive basis for the analysis, and are organised around two layers of the dancing, experienced on either side of the central threshold: *deep sensory dancing* and *being danced*.
+These provide the main experiential and discursive basis for the analysis, and are organised around the two layers of the dancing experienced on either side of the central threshold: *deep sensory dancing* and *being danced*.
 Each phenomenon is accompanied by an aligned extract drawn from the retrospective conversations.
 Tellingly, nearly all of these extracts are from the much later conversations with Rosemary more than two years after the practicing with Katye.

 The two lists are not exhaustive but focus on the phenomena for which the evidence is strongest.
 The accounts of _deep sensory dancing_ are comparatively detailed and internally accessible, whereas _being danced_ is understood mainly through its onset, aftermath and the retrospective recognition that the organiser or doer had disappeared.
 The categories overlap to some extent, appear to oscillate and should not be read as establishing any particular explanation of the experience.
 The phenomena are all drawn from retrospective conversations rather than direct observations of experience.